Salt Dough Leaf Ornament Gift

 10. Remove from oven, allow to cool.
 Cut your ribbon to the desired length, slip through the hole created with the straw, tie into a bow, hang and enjoy!

-This makes a great sensory craft to do with all of the leaves that are dropping right now!
+This makes a great sensory craft to do with all of the leaves that are dropping right now outdoors!
 They turn out as beautiful holiday gifts too!
-Below are a few great books to help you with your salt dough crafts this year!
+The joy of crafting with salt dough extends beyond the finished product.
+This DIY project not only allows kids to explore their artistic abilities but also creates cherished memories.

 Share with your friends!